niemopen/niem-naming-design-rules/ndr6-outline.md

 | subClassOf | ExtensionOfClass | A base class of a subclass. | 0..1 | - | ClassType |
 | hasProp | HasProperty | An occurrence of a property as content of a class. | 0..* | Y | HasPropertyType |

+There are three special categories of object class:

+* An [adapter class](#definitions) contains only properties from a single [external namespace](#definitions).
+It acts as a conformance wrapper around data components defined in standards that are not NIEM conforming.
+An adapter class has a name ending in "AdapterType".

+* An [association class](#definitions) represents a specific relationship between objects.
+Associations are used when a simple NIEM property is insufficient to model the relationship clearly, or to model properties of the relationship itself.
+An association class has a name ending in "AssociationType".

+* An [atomic class](#definition) contains no object properties, one or more [attribute properties](#definitions), and exactly one data property that is not an attribute property.
+An atomic class does not have a special name.
-A Class object is represented in XSD in two ways:

-* As a complex type with complex content ("CCC type"); that is, having child elements
-* As a complex type with simple content ("CSC type") and model attributes

-Figure 4-7 shows a Class object represented in CMF, and then in XSD as a complex type with child elements.
+Most classes are represented in XSD as a complex type with complex content ("CCC type"); that is, a type with  child elements.
+[Figure 4-7](#fig4-7) below shows a Class object represented in CMF, and then in XSD as a complex type with child elements.

 <div style="font-size:90%;">